Tetulia Upazila: Administration

 Tetulia Upazila is divided into seven union parishads: Banglabandha, Bhajanpur, Buraburi, Devnagar, Shalbahan, Tetulia, and Tirnaihat.
 The union parishads are subdivided into 36 mauzas and 246 villages.

 The post code of Tetulia is 5030.

 Transport

 Tetulia is connected by roads.
-Nearby airport is "Saidpur Airport", which is 130 km far from the town.
+The closest airport is Saidpur Airport, which is 130 km far from the town.
 Several bus companies (especially Hanif Enterprise, Shyamoli Paribahan and Burimari Express) operate their services from Dhaka.
 Teknaf and Tetulia are the two farthest points in the country, with about 1,004 kilometers between them.